MadhuKashyap/Kafka/notes.md

 - One broker acts as the MASTER, managing partition leadership and cluster metadata.
 - Kafka uses ZooKeeper (or KRaft in newer versions) to manage broker coordination.
 - The cluster ensures high availability, fault tolerance, and scalability.
+- Each cluster has it's own metadata.
+This metadata contains info like

 Suppose producer is producing huge volume of data, then a single kafka broker may not be able to handle the load.
 In that case               we need to add multiple brokers who can consume requests parallely to levarage scalability.

 <img width="1204" alt="image" src="https://github.com/user-attachments/assets/b219f408-b4db-4f8a-bb0e-46387832d00b" />

+### Cluster Metadata :
+It refers to Kafka cluster’s current state and configuration.
+Cluster metadata contains :

+- A unique identifier for the Kafka cluster.
+- Broker List: IDs of all the Kafka brokers in the cluster.
+- List of all topics available in the cluster.
+- Number of partitions for each topic.
+- The broker ID that is the leader for each partition.
+Clients always send writes or reads to the partition leader.
+- The broker acting as the Kafka controller that manages cluster metadata updates, partition assignments, and leader elections.

 #### Producer :
 A Kafka producer is a client that sends (publishes) data to Kafka topics.